elmot/clion-embedded-arm/README.md

 Contributions
 ===
 First of all, please have a look at our [code of conduct](CODE_OF_CONDUCT.txt).
 Well, it's standard stuff, I believe you won't do wrong things.
-Then read our [contribution guide](CONTRIBUTING.md) and you can start.
+Then read our [contribution guide](CONTRIBUTING.md).

-Donations
+Likes and Donations
 ===

+If you like the plugin, you may :star: the project at github (button at top-right of the page) and at [jetbrains plugins repository](https://plugins.jetbrains.com/plugin/10115).

-The plugin is free, but if you like it, you may support my work with a donation.
+The plugin is free, but you can support my work with a donation.

 [10 EUR](https://paypal.me/elmot/10eur) |
 [5 EUR](https://paypal.me/elmot/5eur) |